twiddlingbits/twr-wasm/examples/readme.md

 To build and execute an individual example do this:
 1. cd to the example's folder (eg. helloworld)
 2. make
-3. launch as described in the section "Run examples using file:// with Chrome"
+3. launch as described in the section "Build and execute the examples without a http server"